isomerpages/mccy-iccs/_latest/Feature: Sandra Galistan on preserving the Eurasian identity.md

 ![](/images/sandra3.jpeg)
 <font color="grey"><font size="-1">&nbsp;Sandra Galistan with Christina Swan (right), co-administrator of EI.
 (Photo: Sandra Galistan)</font></font>

-“It does feel quite ironic to ‘keep the Eurasian heart beating’ by hunting down the final resting places of Eurasians that have already passed away,” Galistan mused.
+“It does feel quite ironic to ‘keep the Eurasian heart beating’ by hunting down the final resting places of Eurasians who have already passed away,” Galistan mused.

 “However, as I walked through the graves and niches and looked at the many Eurasian faces, I came to realise that it is because of them that EI exists.”